 Around-the-clock emergency response services are provided through an electronic monitoring system that is used by functionally impaired adults who live alone or who are socially isolated in the community.
-In an emergency, the person can press a call button to signal for help.
+In an emergency, the individual can press a call button to signal for help.
 The electronic monitoring system helps to ensure that the appropriate person or service agency responds to an alarm call.

 Don’t Miss Out on Emails from HHS

 The Texas Health and Human Services Commission contracts with a company called Granicus to provide email updates, called GovDelivery.
 In accordance with your contract, and contracting rules at 40 Texas Administrative Code §49.302(g), you must subscribe to receive HHSC email updates, using this GovDelivery signup, and select Information Letters, Provider Alerts and the contract program type(s).

 For questions about: